Museo de Arte Contemporáneo (Madrid): Realism

-Realism – or rather realisms – are represented here in their multiple fields: intimate, urban, fantastical or scenery.
+Realism —or rather realisms— are represented here in their multiple fields: intimate, urban, fantastical or scenery.
 This section is opened by Amalia Avia and Isabel Quintanilla.
 The urban iconography of Madrid is represented by Daniel Quintero, José Manuel Ballester, Félix de la Concha and Menéndez Morán.
-Jesús María Lazkano and Carlos Díez Bustos offer examples of realism as applied to scenery and the fantastical.
+Jesús Mari Lazkano and Carlos Díez Bustos offer examples of realism as applied to scenery and the fantastical.
 Luis Mayo offers a slightly metaphysical vision of some Madrid enclaves.

 New figuration and abstraction of the 80s

 The Museum has dedicated fours rooms to this section which shows a wide variety of artists who fully reflect the rich artistic panorama in Madrid post-informal abstraction and neo-figurative tendencies.
-Among them the presence of Eduardo Arroyo, Miguel Condé, Juan Genovés, Alfonso Fraile and Eduardo Úrculo must be highlighted.
+The rooms include work from Eduardo Arroyo, Miguel Condé, Juan Genovés, Alfonso Fraile and Eduardo Úrculo.
 The New Madrid Figuration is very well represented by works from the time by Juan Antonio Aguirre, Carlos Alcolea and Manolo Quejido.
 Abstraction from these years is represented by Alfonso Albacete, among others.